alnutile/codeship-writings/mysql_57.md

 # Using MySQL 5.7 On CodeShip

-For the article I will cover how to use MySQL 5.7 when running CI builds on CodeShip.
+For this article I will cover how to use MySQL 5.7 when running CI builds on CodeShip.
 Why MySQL 5.7?
-Because it finally has support for JSON queries as such the following
+Because it finally has support for JSON queries such as the following.

 ```
 $results = \App\Example::where("data->foo", "here")->first();